xtuml/mc/doc/notes/9140_buffer_int.md

 ----------------------
 [1] [9129](https://support.onefact.net/redmine/issues/9129) Corruption in output from masl process during round trip testing
 [2] [9140](https://support.onefact.net/redmine/issues/9140) Corruption in output from masl process during round trip testing
+[3] [9142](https://support.onefact.net/redmine/issues/9142) terminator services generated as private

 3. Background
 -------------
+`m2x`, `x2m` and `masl` have limitations on string size.
+The limitation going in to this work is 64k.
+In user models, a codeblock on a service or operation can be larger than this.
+When a too-large code block is processed, the buffer overruns and is truncated.
+Results are unexpected and unpredictable.

 4. Requirements
 ---------------
-4.1 Get clean data in round trip.
+4.1 Get clean data in round trip testing.

 5. Work Required
 ----------------